 Free-swimming Fighting Conch larvae hatch from eggs and develop into veligers which later settle down the water column and undergo metamorphosis into the juvenile conch.
 Once the larvae hatch, they swim freely, feeding on plankton until they enter their next stage of life.
 As veligers, they feed on phytoplankton until they metamorphose into a juvenile Conch snail.

 Metamorphosis takes place in 18 – 24 days.
-During this time, there is high mortality.
+During this time, there is a high mortality.

 Rearing Larval Setup Conditions